 There are more stringent rules on the carbon markets and improved transparency, reliability and liquidity of the voluntary carbon market after COP26.
 This will increase confidence on carbon credits, reduce the risk of double counting and support the fund for climate change adaptation in developing countries.

-Prices are set to increase ten-fold this decade as excess supply are used up and there is more demand for carbon credits and more companies adopt a Carbon Positive climate commitment.
+Prices are set to increase ten-fold this decade as excess supply are used up and there is more demand for carbon credits and more companies adopt a Climate Positive (also known as Carbon Negative) climate commitment.

 Companies will need to measure so they can manage!
 Companies will need to understand and track their Scope 1, 2 & 3 emissions with accountability and transparency before they can reduce and offset them.

-Net Zero or better – Carbon Positive – is not a trend, it is a business need demanded by investors, and must be adopted and actioned by companies, and regulated by governments.
+Net Zero or better – Climate Positive (also known as Carbon Negative) – is not a trend, it is a business need demanded by investors, and must be adopted and actioned by companies, and regulated by governments.